 - U. S. Toy

 This is not a comprehensive list!
-Please note that listing of a business in this FAQ does not constitute an endorsement by the State Library.
-Links to websites are provided solely for the convenience of libraries and the State Library is not responsible for their content.
+Links to websites are not an endorsement and are provided solely for the convenience of libraries.
+The State Library is not responsible for their content.

 Please see the 2018 CSLP manual for more ideas on incentives, including a sample letter for soliciting donations from local businesses.

-What is the deadline for ordering materials from Upstart/Highsmith?
+What is the deadline for ordering materials from Demco?

 Place your order by December 1, 2017 for delivery by March 1, 2018